Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 With a disgusted and cynical look, he turned and began to make his way back down the [[Way]] towards [[The Valley]].

 The Builder called out after him "Please Good Sir, are you willing to help me?
-I do not pretend to know how to create the best roads, but if you are willing to share your [[Wisdom]] I am willing to [[Listen]].
+I do not pretend to know how to create the best roads, but if you are willing to share your [[Wisdom]] I am willing to [[Listen]], and see how we might be able to [[Embody And Enact]] it together.
 Would you please take a few moments to explain to me how the roads are inadequate, and what changes we might be able to make to bring them to within your [[Range of Tolerance]]?"

-The elder paused, and then reluctantly agreed that he could take a few minutes to point out the inadequacies in more detail.
+The elder paused, and then reluctantly agreed that he could take a few minutes to point out the inadequacies and insufficiencies in more detail.

 The Builder knew he would need the [[Wisdom]] of [[The Elders]], with the exuberance of [[The Youth]], and the strength of [[The Adults]] in order to [[Avoid Failure]] and [[Succeed]], no matter how difficult it was to get everyone working together.
-It would take the collaboration of all generations to [[Co-Create]] something truly [[Ideal]].
+None of them could do it alone, so there was no other [[Way]].
+It would take the collaboration of all generations to [[Co-Create]] something that Truly reflected [[The Ideal]].

 One of the members working on the layout of the church was a local grocer.
 "Where are you planning to set up the local shops?" he asked.

 "That is a wonderful question," the Builder replied.
-"Let us review the plans and specifications together and see, perhaps you could help improve them."
+"Let us review the [[Plans and Specifications]] together and see, perhaps you could help improve them."
 They explored the design for a large cobblestone Main Street coming off Town Square, with local shops to provision the families of [[The Great City]].
 As they talked, the grocer and the Builder began excitedly drawing plans for the layout of the store, the discussing the [[Supply Chains]] that would provision it.

-The next day the Builder climbed the [[Way]] up to the [[Sacred Mountain]] as he did every day, studying and praying over the plans and [[Progress]], and asking God to reveal and direct their [[Next Steps]].
+The next day the Builder climbed the [[Way]] up to the [[Sacred Mountain]] as he did every day, studying and praying over the Plans and [[Progress]], and asking God to reveal and direct their [[Next Steps]].
 As he was praying, a childhood friend from The Valley who had grown up alongside the Builder approached him and startled him out of his prayers.
 "I have been praying on [[The Mountain]] this morning," the friend said abruptly.
 "I hoped I would find you here.
 I am deeply troubled by your dangerous plan to build this City."
 He also cared deeply about the town, but felt strongly that any plan for Hope needed to involve working to transform The Valley below from within.
 "Your creative ideas are dangerous.
 You are up here trying to build a City in the clouds, while we are down in the trenches of The Valley fighting the true battle.
-God did not tell me to build a City on a Hill, God told me we need to build boundaries and protections against the threats [[At Hand]]."
+God did not tell me to build a City on a Hill, God told me we need to rebuild Boundaries and Protections against the threats [[At Hand]].
+We should not be wasting Time even thinking about the [[New]] until the [[Existing Order]] is secure."

 The Builder put his hand on his friends back.
 His friend was angry and stiff.
 "I agree with you brother that we must build boundaries for The Valley below.
 The threats at hand are indeed Great.
 I am a Builder and I know well how to build boundaries.
 Perhaps God has laid a [[Diversity]] of plans on the hearts of those uniquely called to [[Embody]] and [[Enact]] them.
-Perhaps what God has shown you is Wise, Right, and Good and needs to happen, and what God has shown me is right and good too.
+Perhaps what God has shown you is Wise, Right, and Good and needs to happen, and what God has shown me is Right and Good too.
 I bear witness with the Wisdom of your plan and would be glad to [[Help]] you.
 Would you be willing to help me as well?
 Perhaps we could share teams and logistics as we work to fortify the Old and build the New together."

 The friend fell silent and thought.
 He had not considered that both could happen simultaneously.

 As they were talking, the little girl and some of her friends ran up out of breath after climbing up the mountain.
 She was amazed to see all the [[Progress]].
 "Wow!
 Your pile of rubble is really coming to life!
 What are you doing now?" she asked.

-"We are co-creating a Great [[City on a Hill]], that will serve as a light, a fortress, and an inspiration for The Valley for generations to come.
-Would you like to see the plans for the school and playground?"
+"We are co-creating a Great [[City on a Hill]], that will serve as a light, a fortress, and an inspiration above The Valley for generations to come.
+Would you like to see the Plans for the school and playground?
+We are entirely reimagining the Way we learn, play and grow.
+How would you like school and play to be in The New City? "

 The little girl was intrigued, and began imagining and dreaming with the Builder about what kind of school and playground they might be able to co-create.
 As she talked and dreamed, the Builder wrote her ideas down in the plans and specifications, and modified [[The Design]] to reflect her creativity and insight.
 "That will be a great improvement to The Design," the Builder told her.
 "I can't believe I left out the swings.
 What a silly mistake.
-Thank you very much for helping me design and build this City on a Hill."
+It is very easy to overlook critical elements of the [[Divine Blueprints]].
+Thank you very much for helping me imagine, design and build this City on a Hill."

 After the little girl and her friends scampered away, the Builder turned back to his childhood friend, who was glaring at him with a hard look on his face.
 "I just don't think we can trust you.
 Remember in our youth when you had the bright of idea of building a cart to help us carry our supplies?
 I still remember the lashing my father gave me after the wheels fell right off and all our hard earned supplies tumbled down into the river.
 What makes you think that you can build an entire City on a Hill?
 I wouldn't be surprised if the whole damn thing tumbled down the mountain after the first little storm.
 Just think of how disappointed everyone will be in you then.
 When that happens, I'll tell them I warned them, and say "I was right about him all along."

 The Builder grew thoughtful.
 "You are absolutely right.
 I am completely unqualified.
 I have never built a City on a Hill.
 No one has.
 I can only do my best, and hope that the other qualified members of the community will help.
 I never said I could build a City on my own.
+We have to do it together.
+As One Body, everything becomes possible.
 Fortunately, the well expert has fixed the well, the road expert has fixed the roads, the grocer has fixed the shops, and the little girl has fixed the playground.
-Because of all their help, I am confident that the City is growing sound and strong."
+Because of all their help, I am confident that the City is growing sound and strong.
+What insufficiencies have you noticed so far in the Plans?
+Can we look at them together?"

 Day after day, week after week, more and more people streamed up the Sacred Mountain, studied the plans and specifications, and began to dream and design and build together around the parts of The City they each cared about and valued the most.